TONAL ANATOMY 101

 Then, out from the 2nd springs the 3rd, which creates our “perfect 5th” interval.

-The 2nd and 3rd harmonics are both novel acoustical identities; each one deviates from the tonic in its own entirely distinct way.
-So, we should expect the 4th harmonic to be something completely new as well, correct?
-Well, this is not the case.
-The 4th harmonic evokes an acoustical “color” which is almost identical to that of the 2nd.
+Each successive harmonic, thus far, has presented us with a completely new acoustical feeling.
+The 2nd and 3rd harmonics are entirely distinct acoustical identities; each one deviates from the tonic in its own entirely distinct way.
+In the 4th harmonic, however, we get, for the very first time, an acoustical identity which is not new.
+The 4th harmonic evokes an acoustical feeling almost identical to that of the 2.

 Basically, this is because the 4 is the 2 of the 2.
 Do you understand?
 If 2 were the tonic of its own series, the 4 would function as its 2.
 The 4th harmonic, therefore, relates to the 2nd harmonic as the 2nd harmonic relates to the 1st.
 And this is, in fact, the very same way in which the 8th relates to the 4th, and 16th to the 8th, and so on.
 All of these harmonics - 4, 8, and 16 - are powers of 2 and, consequently, are gradually weakening reflections of the 2-feeling.